Pamikk/wheat_det/readme.md

 # A Coarse-to-fine Wheat Head Detector with Intermediate Supervision

+- v1: with heatmap as intermediate supervision: seems not work
+- v2: introduce attention map and rewrite network as U-shape
+- v3: cascade YOLO
 - To do
   - [x] Metrics:precision,recall and AP
   - [ ] trainer.py